U.S. Entry Visa Sticker/Stamp Requirements

 • Current geopolitical situations.

-The above are merely a few examples of the issues that could prompt a “Administrative Processing (212g)” review.
+The above are merely a few examples of the issues that could prompt an “Administrative Processing (212g)” review.
 Often, it is not specifically about the individual student but rather a comprehensive assessment of applicants from particular countries or certain fields.

 Unfortunately, the duration of “Administrative Processing” can vary significantly.
 Once identified for this review, the student’s application is sent to the U.S. Department of State (DOS) in Washington, DC.
-After which, the U.S. Embassy/Consulate has no authority over the process, but instead must wait for a decision to be rendered.
-DOS shares the information with several other U.S. government agencies (such as Homeland Security (DHS), Customs and Border Protection (CBP), FBI, NSA, etc.—though specifics are undisclosed).
+After which, the U.S. Embassy/Consulate has no authority over the process but instead must wait for a decision to be rendered.
+DOS shares the information with several other U.S. government agencies (such as the Department of Homeland Security (DHS), Customs and Border Protection (CBP), FBI, NSA, etc.—though specifics are undisclosed).
 All agencies must provide clearance before DOS allows the U.S. Embassy/Consulate to issue a visa sticker/stamp to a student.

 Waiting for the “Administrative Processing” decision to be rendered places the student, U.S. Embassy/Consulate, and MIT in a period of stasis until the process is completed.
-While most cases conclude within one (1) to six (6) weeks post-interview, some cases may extend beyond this timeframe.
+While most cases conclude within one (1) to six (6) weeks post-interview, some may extend beyond this timeframe.

 ATTENTION: The ISO/MIT does not have the ability to guarantee approval or expedite this process due to U.S. national security measures.

-NOTE: In certain limited situations, where applications have been pending for more than 90 days post-visa interview, the ISO may explore outreach options with the DOS.
+NOTE: In certain limited situations, where applications have been pending for more than 90 days post-visa interview, the ISO may explore outreach options with DOS.
 Moreover, if an application remains in “Administrative Processing” for over 12 months, DOS recommends that the applicant initiate a new visa application process with the U.S. Embassy/Consulate.

 Back to Top